-Changes in the fair value of currency swaps that could not effectively hedge recognised monetary liabilities denominated in foreign currencies are recognised in profit or loss.
-The net fair value of currency swaps used by the Corporation as economic hedges of monetary liabilities in foreign currencies at 31 December 2017 and recognised as net derivative financial assets was \$91 million (2016: \$125 million), comprising assets of \$91 million (2016: \$125 million) and liabilities of nil (2016: nil).
+Changes in the fair value of currency swaps are recognised in profit or loss.
+The net fair value of currency swaps used by the Corporation as economic hedges of monetary liabilities in foreign currencies at 31 December 2018 and recognised as net derivative financial assets was \$78 million (2017: \$91 million), comprising assets of \$78 million (2017: \$91 million) and liabilities of nil (2017: nil).